-\begin{itemize} \item \textbf{Static:} Participants in the static condition were presented with Q/A pairs accompanied by three pre-selected web search results, illustrated in Figure \ref{fig:between_subjects} (A) and (C).
-These search results were obtained by querying Google during September 6-8, 2024 and capturing screenshots of the top three organic (non-sponsored) results for each question. \item \textbf{Dynamic:} The participants in the dynamic condition were presented with a pre-typed query in a search bar (see Figure \ref{fig:between_subjects} (A) and (B)).
+\item \textbf{Static:} Participants viewed Q/A pairs along with three pre-determined web search results (Figure \ref{fig:between_subjects}, A + C).
+These results were obtained by querying Google during September 6-8, 2024 and capturing screenshots of the top three organic (non-sponsored) results for each question.

+\item \textbf{Dynamic:} Participants viewed a pre-typed query in a search bar (Figure \ref{fig:between_subjects}, A+B).
 They could either use the default query or modify it as needed.
 Upon initiating the search, a Google Chrome tab displaying the results would open, enabling them to further explore the information.
 Participants then captured a screenshot of the search results and uploaded it to Qualtrics for analysis.
-In contrast to prior work that relied on plugin-based tracking methods \citep{aslett2024online}, this mandatory web searching ensured consistency between the static and dynamic conditions and allowed for reliable data capture without compromising participant confidentiality. \item \textbf{Control:} These participants were presented only with the Q/A pairs and did not have access to search results (see Figure \ref{fig:between_subjects} (A)). \end{itemize}